 Batch 13 – packaged January 2019 (5.2% abv)

 For this batch of Field Beer we had the privilege of working with likeminded farmers and maltsters from the west coast.
-We brewed this batch exclusively with “Feldblume” pilsner malt from Admiral Matings in Alameda, CA. “Inspired by the classic continental malts, its balanced modification and unique kilning cycle make for a full bodied malt with bright, delicate flavor.”
-This barley is a UC Davis experimental variety sustainably grown in Esparto, CA.
+We brewed this batch exclusively with “Feldblume” pilsner malt from Admiral Matings in Alameda, CA. “Inspired by the classic continental malts, it’s balanced modification and unique kilning cycle make for a full bodied malt with bright, delicate flavor.”
+Sharing continental inspiration for this beer, we applied ample hops to the kettle for a distinct but clean bitterness profile which is meant to part way and be cleansed by a delicate malt finish.